-Our program is for everyone: While not everyone interested the positive impact animals have on human health and well-being is a therapy animal team, anyone can be passionate about the human-animal bond!
+Our program is for everyone: While not everyone interested in the positive impact animals have on human health and well-being is a therapy animal team, anyone can be passionate about the human-animal bond!
 When you register as an advocate, you lend your voice to important issues that you care about.

 Our advocates are prepared for success: With free resources you can use to organize locally, and education on important topics like how to effectively communicate with elected officials, our message is amplified and we can make the greatest impact.

-To our international friends, supporters and volunteers: Currently this program is focusing on U.S. public policy.
+To our international friends, supporters, and volunteers: Currently, this program is focusing on U.S. public policy.
 While we are unable to accommodate your sign up as an advocate at this time, we do encourage you to share the message about the importance of therapy animal standards in your country.

 Opt-in to receive Action Alerts from Pet Partners and help make a difference.Email Me Action Alerts